April 2008

 With access to the college’s various building systems and electricity market data available on one comprehensive platform, the school’s facility manager devotes only a few minutes each day to bid into the electricity market and move loads around.
 Also, the financial screens have been very helpful to Delaware Valley College in preparing reports on the program’s earnings.

-In response to their early success, it was important for Delaware Valley College to take things one step further.
+[an error occurred while processing this directive] In response to their early success, it was important for Delaware Valley College to take things one step further.
 After programming the load shedding strategy, the facilities manager sends emails to the entire campus on days when electricity prices are high, requesting that everyone “power down.”
 In this way, the energy team successfully affects a change at all levels of the organization, including the most discretionary electricity load.

 As part of their load shedding during emergency curtailment events, or peak prices, the campus’s automated temperature controls for chillers and fans allow them to shed load in response to a curtailment event.
 The automatic pumps for the campus’s 50,000 gallon water tower can also be switched to an emergency generator during times of peak electricity demand.
 During times of very high prices or during an emergency curtailment event, an e-mail is sent out campus wide to turn off unneeded equipment such as lights, copy machines and coffee pots.
 The campus response has exceeded expectations and led to earnings which were twice as high as initial expectations.